-To use sprites wider than 16 pixels, you need to have the fetch mode fro the display set appropriately, and also change the sprite mode using the SpriteMode command:
+To use sprites wider than 16 pixels, you need to have the fetch mode for the sprites set appropriately; change the sprite mode using the SpriteMode command:

-This should be run before creating the sprite objects.
+This should be run before creating the CopList or any sprite objects.
 Sprite mode 0 is the same as OCS/ECS, and allows sprites 16 pixels wide.
 Sprite mode 1 allows up to 32 pixels wide, and sprite mode 2 allows up to 64 pixels wide.